 Investment income refers to the amount earned on investments in common stock, bonds or other financial instruments of outside companies in the forms of dividends, interest and capital gain.
 In most cases, investment income is recognized in income statement.

-Companies have multiple reasons for investment in other companies, including the availability of excess cash, diversification, vertical and/or horizontal integration, etc. At the most basic level, companies invest excess cash on short-term basis in money market instruments instead of keeping it in the bank.
+Companies have multiple reasons for investing in other companies, including the availability of excess cash, diversification, vertical and/or horizontal integration, etc. At the most basic level, companies invest excess cash on short-term basis in money market instruments instead of keeping it in the bank.
 Further, companies invest in equity and debt securities of different companies from different sectors of the economy to diversify sources of its net income.
 There are also strategic reasons to make investment in other companies, for example to acquire a subsidiary to secure its major inputs such as raw material, to acquire an innovative new technology or patents, etc. For strategic purposes, the investment made is normally quite significant, i.e. in excess of 50% of the outstanding shares of common stock of the investee.

 Recognition of Dividends Received

-Investments that amount to than 20% of the outstanding common stock of the investee is accounted for using the fair value method (also called cost method).
+Investments that amount to less than 20% of the outstanding common stock of the investee are accounted for using the fair value method (also called cost method).
 Dividends declared by the investee are recognized in the income statement in the period in which they are declared.
 In the cash flow statement, any receipts are recognized net cash flows from operating activities.